cnr-isti-vclab/relight/relightlab/roadmap.md

 ## Todo for release

+* installer for windows.
 * check ? mark on buttons.
-* crop selected images
-* brdf albedo
-* default dome(s) in preferences (when number of light matches)
+* default dome(s) in preferences (when number of light matches).
-* ellipse reflections geometrically accurate
+* ellipse reflections geometrically accurate.
 * better info on queue items.
-* windows installer
 * metadata
+* history + export in json + return status to (normal/rti crop parameters date version).
+* align group of thumbs.
+* allow rescaling when building rti and normals

 ## Long term new features